digitalcraftsman/hugo-artists-theme/README.md

 ## Getting started

-After installing the Artists Theme successfully it requires a just a few more steps to get your site running.
+After installing the Artists Theme successfully it requires a just a few more steps to get your site actually running.

 ### The config file